Frequently Asked Questions

 The other goal is to inform clients that I actually do use professional equipment.
 A motivating factor is that I try to keep my prices low, which means I am often competing against someone with less equipment options.
 This doesn't mean that they are necessarily a lesser photographer, but sometimes it is a clear indicator that someone could not live up to a client's expectations.

 Good equipment does not imply a great photo.
 Good equipment just gets out of the way of the photographer.
 When you're on a job and need to perform, good equipment matters.
-I could very likely take a great photograph using a consumer point-and-shoot camera, but the shutter lag an on-camera flash would get in my way of my artistic goal.
+I could very likely take a great photograph using a consumer point-and-shoot camera, but the shutter lag and on-camera flash would get in my way of my artistic goal.
 It would also slow me down considerably.
 Having better equipment means I'm more free to get in and get the shot right away, and that is something people want when they hire a photographer.

 Question: Why doesn't your website look like every other photographer's site?